Stringy invariants for horospherical varieties of complexity one: The arc space of a horospherical variety of complexity one

-the polyhedral divisor obtained as the restriction of $\D^i$ to the open affine subset $C^i_j$.
-Denote also by $\tilde{\DF}$ the divisorial fan constituted of all the $\D^i_j$.
+\begin{notation} Keeping the same notations as in \ref{s:hor-ver}, for any $\D^i\in \DF$, we consider a finite open dense affine covering $(C^i_j)_{j \in J_i}$ of the curve $C^i$.
+Denote by $\D_j^i$ the polyhedral divisor obtained as the restriction of $\D^i$ to the open affine subset $C^i_j$, and by $\tilde{\DF}$ the divisorial fan constituted of all the $\D^i_j$.
 Then the $T$-variety $\tilde X = X(\tilde \DF)$ does not depend on the choices of the affine coverings, and its support $|\tilde \DF|$ coincides with that of $\DF$. \end{notation}